You should see Seattle by Campervan. Here’s why

 Plan to spend an hour or two there after seeing the Market, exploring Pioneer Square, or before boarding a Ferry.

-Park the van: Metered parking along the waterfront.
+Park your Seattle Campervan rental: Metered parking along the waterfront.
 Expensive lots nearby.

 Washington State Ferries